rome/tools/website/src/_includes/docs/project-config.md

 #### Turn a rule on

 Rules that are recommended are enabled by default.
-Rules that are not recommended are not enabled, and they should be enabled via configuration.
+Rules that are not recommended are not enabled, but they should be enabled via configuration.

 To enable rules, you need to change their diagnostics severity based on your needs: